Cuzner hangin’ with a celebrated Milwaukee guitarist, Manty Ellis.

 I hope this photo essay reveals something anew, because Cuzner was invisible in his element, on the airwaves, seeping his intoxication into your subconscious.
 He was constantly reaching out.
 And, I would posit, there was a people person — there, behind the stylized hipster.

-Jazz record store owner Ron Cuzner (center) displaying his Milwaukee Gemeitlekiet with a record store employee (left) and jazz pianist Frank DeMiles.
+Jazz record store owner Ron Cuzner (center) displaying his Milwaukee Gemeitlekiet with jazz bandleader Nick Contorno (left) and musician Jim Krofta.

 Though he didn’t ask for callers like a talk show, he welcomed them, because he was human, and how many people aren’t lonely sometimes in the wee, small hours of the morning?
 His classic time slot was midnight to 6 a.m.
 And any time I ever spoke with him, he was cool, and easy, but warm, like one last martini at closing time.